Ambuj97/Deep-Tracking/Documentation/Code Documentation/KalmanNet-Dataset/Extended_Data.md

 5) T - number of timesteps or sequence length for a linear training case
 6) T_test - number of timesteps or sequence length for a linear testing case
 7) r2 - identity tensor of order 1
-8) r - observation noise tensor, which is the square root of r2
+8) r - observation noise, which is the square root of r2
 9) vdB - additive white Gaussian noise of -20 dB
 10) v - 10 to the power of (vdB/10)
 11) q2 - product of v and r2
-12) q - process noise tensor, which is the square root of q2
+12) q - process noise, which is the square root of q2
 13) F10 - state evolution tensor of order 10
 14) H10 - observation tensor of order 10
 15) m, n - dimensions of state evolution matrix